gvwilson/thirdbit/_posts/2013/2013-11-02-reorganizing.md

   </tr>
 </table>
 <p>
-  Our goal is to be ready for the rest of 2014&mdash;not least PyCon in April&mdash;by mid-January.
+  Our goal is to be ready for the rest of 2014–not least PyCon in April–by mid-January.
-  We really want you to join the discussion, write stuff, review stuff, etc.&mdash;we have great momentum right now, and I hope that having a plan for the next couple of months will fuel that.
+  We really want you to join the discussion, write stuff, review stuff, etc.–we have great momentum right now, and I hope that having a plan for the next couple of months will fuel that.
 </p>